keithhickman07/hid-sample/tips.md

 # notebook.md

-* WHen using bullet points do not copy strange characters from words itemized list, but use the "star" above the eight on the keyboard.
+* When using bullet points do not copy strange characters from words itemized list, but use the "star" above the eight on the keyboard.

 # 80 characters